Blog post

 Sarah Kocianski, Head of Research at 11:FS

 In other words, to compete with digital banks, legacy institutions need to think beyond mere investments in technology and payment platform architecture.
-They need to focus on customer research and reconcile their internal processes with new customer journeys.
+They need to focus on customer research.

-That’s exactly what a solid digital account opening system is designed to accomplish.
+That’s exactly what solid digital account opening solutions are designed to accomplish.

 What is digital account opening?

 Digital account opening (DAO) is a three-pronged process for opening a bank account remotely.
-This process fulfills three core functions:
+It fulfills three core functions:

 • Customer acquisition.
 With DAO, a bank remains open for business 24/7.
 DAO provides customers with a straightforward interactive experience, enabling them to select the right product and complete an application.

 • Origination.
-DAO allows you to capture essential KYC (Know Your Customer) data and use digital identities and biometrics to automatically approve account creation.
+Digital bank account opening allows you to capture essential KYC (Know Your Customer) data and use digital identities and biometrics to automatically approve account creation.

 • Onboarding.
 Banks can make a memorable first impression by wowing customers with a smooth user experience.

-Learn more about building a digital business banking product that customers love!
+Learn about building a digital business banking product that customers love!

 Read more